dageorge1111/psar/README.md

  - `cargo build` to compile using rustc into a runnable binary
  - `cargo run` to build and run your program
  - When running package directly, main is the entry point otherwise, if library, uses src/lib.rs
+ - main.rs is run once by a single process, the original process
  - Placing packages in dependency of cargo.toml automatically installs on build
  - Installed packages go into a Global Cache Directory in `~/.cargo/registry/` which is shared among all rust projects
 ### Variables:
  - By default, variables are immutable.
 You can change that with the `mut` keyword
  - Constants are immutable variables but are evaluated at compile time whereas varaibles are evaluated at runtime with global scope.
 Variables also create a memory binding for reference even though they are mutable.
+ - We can safely shadow and the compiler will use the second instantiation as the proper variable and creates a new binding
+ - A stack allocated primitive variables which are stored directly on stack.
+Heap is different since it uses heap allocation.
+In that case, Rust automatically frees that pointer
 ### Fork:
  - Child process returns 0 from the fork wheras parent gets the actual pid of the child
 ### Match: